 In the early 2000’s, the dissemination of the company’s works spread throughout the rest of Canada as well as internationally

 Since December 2007, the company is resident at the Centre des arts de la scène Jean-Besré, a unique space in Quebec, dedicated to the creation and production of dance and theatre works.
-In 2009, the Sursaut Dance Company joins the Théâtre du Double signe and the Petit Théâtre de Sherbrooke to found Côté scène, an organization working to develop the performing arts for young audiences, as well as towards the construction of a new venue specialized in the presentation of dance and theatre works for children and their families, slated to open in the fall of 2022.
+In 2009, the Sursaut Dance Company joins the Théâtre du Double signe and the Petit Théâtre de Sherbrooke to found Côté scène, an organization working to develop the performing arts for young audiences, as well as towards the construction of a new venue specialized in the presentation of dance and theatre works for children and their families, slated to open in 2023.

 With the production At nightfall, the company participates at numerous international events, and in 2012, becomes the first contemporary dance company for young and family audiences to tour China.
 The company continues its’ international dissemination with further tours to China and Mexico.